barreleye/barreleye/README.md

 [![Discord](https://img.shields.io/discord/1026664296861679646?style=flat-square&color=blue)](https://discord.gg/VX8PdWSwNZ)

 > **Note**
 > ⚠️ This is an actively developed work-in-progress and not yet ready for production.
-Use at your own risk
+Use at your own risk.

-## What is Barreleye?
+## 🤓 What is Barreleye?

 Barreleye is an open-source **blockchain KYC** tool.
-It can trace the flow and amount of funds to & from risky addresses.
+It can trace the flow of funds, along with their amounts, to & from specific addresses.

 Features:

-1. **Simple.** Easy to get started with on a single machine.
+1. **Easy to get started with** — can start running on a single machine
-1. **Scalable.** Optimized for demanding business use-cases.
+1. **Scalable** — optimized for demanding business use-cases
-1. **Extendable.** API-based interface so it can be integrated into other systems.
+1. **Extendable** — API-based interface that can be integrated into other systems
-1. **Multi-chain.** Supports Bitcoin and EVM-based networks (with ability to add more).
+1. **Multi-chain** — designed with support for multiple blockchain architectures

+## Requirements

+1. [Rust](https://www.rust-lang.org/) v1.70+ — if you're compiling from source
+1. [ClickHouse](https://github.com/ClickHouse/ClickHouse) v23.5+ — for warehouse data storage
+1. Individual blockchain nodes — for indexing (eg: [Bitcoin](https://bitcoin.org/), [Ethereum](https://ethereum.org/), etc)

+> **Note**
+> ⚠️ EVM-based chains are not yet supported (this is a work-in-progress)

-## Get Started
+## 👩‍💻 Get Started

 Clone, build & install: